How To Introduce Yourself To Coworkers (With 8 Tips)

 Asking your new coworkers questions after your introductions can help create a two-way conversation and establish a connection with them, which can lead to positive relationships in the future.

-Since you are talking to your new colleagues for the first time, it will typically be more appropriate to ask work-related questions.
+Since you are talking to colleagues for the first time, it will typically be more appropriate to ask work-related questions.
 Examples include what their roles are in the company, how long they have been working there or whether your roles will require future collaboration.
 You can ask more specific questions after your introduction.

 Example: “Nice to meet you, Denise.
 Will we be working together in the future?”